-If federal funds are used in the Preliminary Engineering (PE) phase the project is required to follow the URA.
-This is true even if there is only \$1 of federal funding.
-This also applies to projects which have been federalized by NEPA or involve

-Interstate when local funds are used.
+If federal funds of any amount are used in the PE phase the project is required to follow the URA.
+This also applies to projects which have been federalized by NEPA or involve Interstate when local funds are used.
 For example, a project that has been split into two or more separate projects, but is covered by one NEPA document is required to follow the URA when any portion of the overall project involves federal funding.